Prof. Dr. Ingrid Lohmann

-Friedrich J., Sorge S., Bujupi F., Eichenlaub M.P., Schulz N.G., Wittbrodt J. and Lohmann I. (2016).
-Hox Function is required for the Development and Maintenance of the Drosophila Feeding Motor Unit.
-Cell Reports, Feb 2 issue.
+Friedrich J., Sorge S., Bujupi F., Eichenlaub M.P., Schulz N.G., Wittbrodt J. and Lohmann I. Direct and Cell type-specific Hox Function is required for the Development and Maintenance of the Drosophila Feeding Motor Unit.
+Cell Reports, (accepted in principle).

 Domsch K., Papagiannouli F. and Lohmann I. (2015) The HOX-Apoptosis Regulatory Interplay in Development and Disease.
 Current Topics in Developmental Biology, 114:121-158.

 Merabet S. and Lohmann I. (2015) Towards a new twist in Hox and TALE DNA-binding specificity.
 Developmental Cell, Feb 9; 32(3), 259-261.

 Papagiannouli F., Schardt L., Grajcarek J., Ha N. and Lohmann I. (2014) The Hox Gene Abd-B Controls Stem Cell Niche Function in the Drosophila Testis.
 Developmental Cell, Jan 27; 28 (2), 189-202.

 Sorge S., Ha N., Polychronidou M., Friedrich J., Bezdan D., Kaspar P., Schaefer M.H., Ossowski S., Henz S.R., Mundorf J., Rätzer J., Papagiannouli F. and Lohmann I. (2012) The cis-regulatory code of Hox function in Drosophila.
 The EMBO Journal, Jul 10;31(15):3323-33.